MRU-CSIS-3512-001-202301-ASG/the-project-resources/functional-requirements.md

 ### Browse/Filter Page

 - [ ] This page shows, at a glance, thumbnails of photos **that have been rated by the user with userID 23**, along with their associated country, city, latitude, longitude, and rating.
 You pick the number of photos to show on the page and how you order the entries by default.
+  - _**Clarification**: the SQL query you use to retrieve the entries uses an ORDER BY._
 - [ ] When a user goes to this page without being logged in, they should be redirected back to the **Login Page**.
 Detection of whether the user is logged in is done through PHP sessions.
 - [ ] There is an intuitive way to sort the entries in ascending and descending order by rating and by city.
   - [ ] The last sort used is stored in a cookie that lasts for 24 hours so that if the user comes back to the site at some time in that period, this sort automatically happens.